LAST UPDATED: 6/18/26 – Natural Bridges National Monument

 Other Things to See in the Area

 Natural Bridges National Monument is surrounded by a wealth of attractions that enhance the experience of visitors.
 Just a short drive away, you can explore the stunning landscapes of the Bears Ears National Monument, where ancient rock formations and rich cultural history await.
-It is one of the lesser known parklands in Southern Utah, but definitely worth exploring.
+It is one of the lesser-known parklands in Southern Utah, but definitely worth exploring.

 In addition to Bears Ears, the nearby Goosenecks State Park offers a unique geological perspective with its dramatic meanders of the San Juan River.
 Utah has some incredible state parks, and Goosenecks is no exception.
 If you’re in the area, I would also suggest exploring the Valley of the Gods, which is one of the most breathtaking desert landscapes you will ever see.
 For more details on these and other attractions in the area, please see my list below.